-“Enterprise System,” as defined by Senate Bill 272 (SB272), is referred to as a system that “collects, exchanges, and analyzes information that the agency uses” in multiple departments and/or is an original data source.
+“Enterprise System,” as defined by Government Code Section 6270.5, is referred to as a system that “collects, exchanges, and analyzes information that the agency uses” in multiple departments and/or is an original data source.

 For each agency’s Enterprise Systems, the following is to be disclosed:

 - A brief statement of the system’s purpose.

 - A general description of the categories or types of data.

 - The department that serves as the primary custodian.

 - How frequently the system data is updated.

 Local agencies must disclose Enterprise Systems, with the following exceptions:

 - Physical access control systems, including employee identification management, video monitoring and other physical control systems.